YarnoMerckx/diffuse-neutrino-flux-u-lirgs/LIRGs/README.md

 # Diffuse High-Energy Neutrino Flux from LIRGs

 The `diffuse_lirg_prediction.ipynb` notebook presents predictions for the diffuse high-energy neutrino flux from LIRGs.
-These predictions are based on local estimates derived from a representative sample of GOALS LIRGs.
+These predictions are based on local estimates derived from a representative sample of LIRGs in the Great Observatories All-Sky LIRG Suvey ([GOALS](https://goals.ipac.caltech.edu/)).
 For the theoretical motivation supporting LIRGs as potential high-energy neutrino sources, see our work: Phys.
 Rev. D 108 (2023) 2, 023015 ([arXiv:2211.09972](https://arxiv.org/abs/2304.01020)).

 Source-specific information for the LIRGs is provided in the `Dataframes` folders, while the analysis of the local representative sample is located in the `Completeness` folder.
 The relevant functions used to compute diffuse flux estimates from these sources are implemented in `diffuse_lirg_extrapolation.py` and `xi_calc.py`.
 The extrapolation of local predictions to diffuse flux estimates follows the framework outlined in: